solliancenet/challenge-modern-cloud-apps/modern-cloud-apps-challenge.md

 **Duration**: 15 minutes

-In this challenge, you retrieve various connection string values from resources in your `mca-challenge-SUFFIX` resource group and use them to create secrets in Key Vault.
+In this challenge, you retrieve various connection string values from resources in your `hands-on-lab-SUFFIX` resource group and use them to create secrets in Key Vault.
 Additionally, you will create references to the secrets in Key Vault and add them to the App Configuration resource.

 ### Challenge 1 tasks to complete